smileyface12349/a-level-timetabling/README.md

 # a-level-timetabling
-My A-Level Computer Science Project - A dynamic timetabling system that adapts to how much time teachers actually need for their lessons
+My A-Level Computer Science Project - A dynamic timetabling system that adapts to how much time teachers actually need for their lessons.

+This project required me to produce a write-up.
+This is available [on my website](https://smileyface12349.xyz/files/timetabling.pdf)

 ## License